 As a school with shared practices and understandings, each class, every day, engages in an English Block for the first two hours.
 During this time, children discuss a shared text and use it as the vehicle for understanding how language works.
 In addition, writing is explicitly taught through persuasive, explanatory and narrative texts and modelled before the children write independently.
 Talking and Listening is a vital component of the English block and supports both reading and, in particular, writing.

-Programming for Literacy across the school is focused on providing a differentiated approach to teaching so that all students can learn and achieve goals.
-Learning activities include reading and writing activities, novel studies, technological aspects such as interactive Smart Board activities, OneNote skill development, talking and listening opportunities with peers and teachers with added learning occurring throughout all other subject areas as well.
-Children are tracked through the Infants and Primary years on a literacy learning continuum so that skills are developed sequentially and at individual student’s rate of development.
+Programming for English across the school is focused on providing a differentiated approach to teaching so that all students can learn and achieve goals.
+Learning activities include reading and writing activities, novel studies, technological aspects such as interactive Smart TV activities, OneNote skill development, talking and listening opportunities with peers and teachers with added learning occurring throughout all other subject areas as well.
+Children are tracked through the Infants and Primary years, aligned with the English progressions, so that skills are developed sequentially and at individual student’s rate of development.

 All students are involved in the Acadience Reading Program from Kindergarten to Year 6.

-In the Primary grades, literacy skills are explicitly taught and related to fiction or nonfiction texts.
-Grammar, writing structure and vocabulary are aligned to the text type in focus.
+In the Primary grades, English skills are explicitly taught and related to fiction or nonfiction texts.
+Grammar, writing structure and vocabulary are aligned to the type of text beign studied.
 Literacy skills are integrated and applied to Science, Human Society, Religion, PDH&PE and Creative Arts tasks.
-In the Primary grades, the Focus on Reading program and the Spelling Sound Waves program support the further development of talking and listening, reading fluency, comprehension and writing skills.